Quantum-Enhanced Simulation-Based Optimization for Newsvendor Problems: Newsvendor Problem (NV)

 Although, if we have additional information about the function, the number of queries might be reduced.
 For instance, if the function is monotone, only two queries are required.
 If the function is convex, only $\mathcal{O}(\log N)$ queries are needed.
 But if the function is unimodal with a unique minimum, the number of queries needed is $N$.
 See \cite{or} for detailed proof.

-In this paper, we are interested in the following Newsvendor problems that require an exponential number of function evaluations, which are all NP-hard whenever all cost functions and the CDF/PDF are all computable in polynomial time:
+In this paper, we are interested in the following Newsvendor Problem that requires an exponential number of function evaluations, which are all NP-hard whenever all cost functions and the CDF/PDF are all computable in polynomial time:

-\begin{itemize} \item Calculating the expected optimal profit, even if the ordering cost and revenue functions are all linear. \item Calculating the order quantity that maximizes expected profit, even if the revenue function is linear and ordering cost is fixed plus linear. \end{itemize}
+\begin{itemize} \item Calculating the order quantity that maximizes expected profit, even if the revenue function is linear and ordering cost is fixed plus linear. \end{itemize}

 In classical methods such as classical Simulation-Based Optimization (SBO), the runtime complexity can grow exponentially with the problem size in the worst case.
 However, Monte Carlo methods are frequently used in classical solving, we illustrate how Quantum Simulation-Based Optimization (QSBO) can improve the performance of the Monte Carlo algorithm by achieving the desired result with fewer samples.